WEPA tissue fact

 GOVERNANCE

 Board and Management: The company has a clear structure of the Supervisory Board and the Management Board.
-They address the age range of their board, frequency of meetings, and gender diversity of the boards of which there are no female members.
-Their CEO and their director of sustainability have extensive experience and skills in sustainability and ESG, aside from whom they also have an external Sustainability Stakeholder Advisory Council to assist the company with their sustainability and ESG goals.
+They address the age range of their board, frequency of meetings, and gender diversity of the board, of which there are no female members.
+Their CEO and their director of sustainability have extensive experience and skills in sustainability and ESG, aside from which they also have an external Sustainability Stakeholder Advisory Council to assist the company with their sustainability and ESG goals.
+Regarding their frequency of meetings: 'At least 2 meetings take place per calendar half-year' while monthly coordination between board members occurs for a comprehensive overview of the company.

-Supply Chain Due Diligence: They carefully consider their suppliers management process and conduct risk assessments and surveillance of their partners.
-They evaluate suppliers annually and conduct on-site audits of their pulp suppliers (primarily from Scandinavia, South and Middle Europe, and South America.
+Supply Chain Due Diligence: They carefully consider their supplier management process and conduct risk assessments and surveillance of their partners.
+They evaluate suppliers annually and conduct on-site audits of their pulp suppliers (primarily from Scandinavia, South and Middle Europe, and South America).
 They also have an established Code of Conduct for their business partners.

 WEPA Beige ist besser